This easy baked macaroni and cheese combines cheese, butter, and a creamy bechamel sauce all baked together in one delicious side dish!

 The best part of this recipe is the butter cream sauce that you put on top of the macaroni while it bakes.
 This combined with the cheese makes for the most creamy and delicious dish.

-To make the sauce, melt 2 TBS of butter in a large saute pan.
+To make the sauce, melt four tablespoons of butter in a large pan over medium heat.
 Watch it closely and move onto the next step as soon as it’s mostly melted – you don’t want it to brown.

 Once the butter is heated, reduce the heat to low and add your flour, 1/2 tsp salt, and pepper.

-Use a whisk and stir until the mixture is bubbly.
+Use a whisk and stir constantly until the mixture is bubbly, about a minute.

 3 – Bake